nawaranasser/nawaranasser/README.md

 </p>

-- 🏢 I'm a cloud computing Engineer
+- 🏢 I'm a Cloud & DevOps Engineer
-- 👨‍💻 As a CS learner, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a IT learner, I'm constantly learning and exploring new technologies to improve my skills.
-- 🏫 I'm also passionate about teaching.
+- 🏫 I'm also passionate about teaching programming for children.
 - ⚙️ Check out my portfolio at (https://nora-portofolio-kg3wolc.gamma.site/) to see some of the projects I've worked on as software instructor.